Trusting in the Lord with All Your Heart (Message and Meaning of Proverbs 3:5-6)

 What does it mean to “trust the Lord with all your heart?

-Based on our findings above, to “trust the Lord with all your heart” means to completely surrender our will to God, make Him the object of our confidence, hope, and boldness, and placing Him at the center of our motives, emotions, intellect, and actions.
-It is to make God’s will the foundation for all our actions, motivations, and devotion.
+Based on our findings above, to “trust the Lord with all your heart” means surrendering our will to God completely, making Him the focus of our confidence, hope, and courage.
+It means placing Him at the center of our motives, emotions, thoughts, and actions.
+It is not just a matter of belief, but of alignment, making God’s will the foundation of everything we do, everything we feel, and everything we hope for.

-The Life Application Study Bible agrees with this view:
+The Life Application Study Bible commentary on Proverbs 3:5-6 this view:

 “To trust in the Lord with all our hearts is to depend on Him for everything, to look to Him for guidance in every decision and for help in every trouble.
 It is to trust Him even when we do not understand His ways.
 It is to believe that He is good and that He cares for us.”